defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/200-wrap-up.md

 We need the following:

 - A domain to send emails from.
-- A domain to host malicous content.
+- A domain to host malicious content.
 Could be the same, but it's nice have them separate in case one is burned.
 - TLS Certs.
 - A target and their permission.